 Net Revenue Retention (NRR) looks at the net revenue left over from your existing customers in a set time period.

-Your NRR percentage is a broad metric that functions as a snapshot of what your company might look like over time if no new customers were acquired.
+Your NRR percentage is a broad metric that functions as a snapshot of what your company might look like over time if you don't acquire any new customers.
+The higher your NRR rate, the more attractive your business is to investors, too.

 Gross Revenue Retention Rate

-Gross Revenue Retention (GRR) measures annual revenue lost from a company’s customer base, not including any benefits from expansion revenue (cross-sells, upsells), or price increases.
+Gross Revenue Retention (GRR) measures the percentage of recurring revenue you retained in a given time period from your existing customer base, not including any benefits from expansion revenue (cross-sells, upsells), or price increases.
 Gross Revenue Retention is a representation of your success in retaining your existing customers.

 The GRR percentage ranges between 0% and 100%.
 The more optimized your business processes are, and the closer your ratio gets to 100%, the better chance you have of maintaining a healthy company growth rate.